 All our degrees have a similar first year, designed to give you a strong foundation in the core sciences, maths and economics needed for the rest of your studies.
 Science modules are taught on the basis that you have not studied the subject before.

-Core subjects include: Animal Biology & Evolution · Cell & Plant Biology · Physics · Mathematics for Agriculture Introductory Chemistry · Agricultural Economics & Business · Information Skills · Agricultural Science Optional Modules.
+Core subjects include: Animal Biology & Evolution • Introductory Chemistry • Mathematics for Agriculture • Physics for Agricultural Science • Agricultural Economics & Business • Introduction to Biomolecules • Cell & Plant Biology • Information Skills • Optional Modules.

 Second, Third & Fourth Year